zeferreira/how-to-setup-rabbitmq-broker-with-docker-for-mqtt/README.md

 mqtt.exchange         = amq.topic

 ```
 Now it's easy to understand the configuration, RabbitMQ uses the configuration file to define his own structure for MQTT.
 Every MQTT connection uses the **mqtt.default_user** to access the server and that user will use **mqtt.vhost** as scope for permission.
-The default configuration of the image already have the guest user with permission on the virtual host, so, we don't need to make it happen.
+The default configuration of the image already have the guest user with permission on the virtual host "/" (slash), so, we don't need to make it happen.

 The **mqtt.exchange = amq.topic** is the default exchange for MQTT messages (every single one of them).
 MQTT works with Topics and doesn't know what is an Exchange.
 RabbitMQ uses the default MQTT Exchange to provide one way to deliver MQTT Messages to AMQP clients using binding rules over this Exchange.
 So, if you want to "route" one MQTT message to one AMQP Queue, you could create a rule to bind this Exchange to the Queue that you want.